aws-samples/amazon-connect-with-amazon-lex-genai-capabilities/README.md

   10. Review and update any resolved or unresolved references as necessary.
   11. To save the imported flow, choose Save.
 To publish, choose Save and Publish.
-  12. After you upload the contactflow, update the following configurations [a.]
-Update the 'GetCustomerInput' blocks with the correct Amazon Lex bot name and version.
+  12. After you upload the contactflow, update the following configurations
+      1. Update the 'GetCustomerInput' blocks with the correct Amazon Lex bot name and version.
-     [b.]
-Under Manage Phone Number, update the number with the contactflow or IVR imported earlier.
+      2. Under Manage Phone Number, update the number with the contactflow or IVR imported earlier.

 ## Clean up
 To clean up your resources, run the following command to delete the ECR repository and CloudFormation stack: